-This instruction should be given if the plaintiff submits a copyright registration certificate made before or within five years of first publication.
+This instruction should be given if the plaintiff submits a copyright registration certificate and there is a dispute as to its validity or the facts stated in the certificate.
 See 17 U.S.C. § 410(c) ("In any judicial proceedings the certificate of a registration made before or within five years after first publication of the work shall constitute prima facie evidence of the validity of the copyright and of the facts stated in the certificate.
 The evidentiary weight to be accorded the certificate of a registration made thereafter shall be within the discretion of the court.")
-For a definition of publication, see 17 U.S.C. § 101.